clojure-emacs/cider/doc/miscellaneous_features.md

 ```

 * By default, all modified Clojure buffers are prompted to be saved.
 This
-  behaviour can be customized using `cider-prompt-save-files-on-refresh`.
+  behaviour can be customized using `cider-save-files-on-refresh`.

 ## Tracing function execution